Chairman | AE Project Lead – Defense, Rolls-Royce

 Chelsea Bowen is the AE Project Lead for Defense products at Rolls-Royce where she manages new part introduction to production with associated budget and schedule, contributes and co-leads risk management on AE products for Defense application, and supports product introduction and life-cycle management evaluation.
 She had previously worked at RR as a Critical Repair Engineer and CMC Program Manager.

 She graduated from Purdue University in 2012 with her Bachelor of Science in Material Science Engineering.

-Chelsea began her involvement in FIRST as a student on FIRSTRobotics Competition (FRC) Team 135 in 2007.
-She continued her involvement at the collegiate level in Purdue FIRST Programs serving as the Director of Regional Development, the President for two years, and the Past Presidential Adviser.
+Chelsea began her involvement in FIRST as a student on FIRST Robotics Competition (FRC) Team 135 in 2007.
+She continued her involvement at the collegiate level in Purdue FIRST Programs serving as the Director of Regional Development, President for two terms, and the Past Presidential Adviser.
 She joined the IndianaFIRST board as President in 2013, and transitioned to the Chairman position in 2017.

 President | Applications Engineer, Bastian Automation Engineering